cheqd/product-docs/guides/using-on-ledger-resources-to-support-anoncreds/schema-object.md

 The cheqd AnonCreds object method uses a UUID to identify the Schema Object Content.

-For example, the following DID URL is cheqd's representation of a `schema_id`:
+For example, the following DID URL is cheqd's representation of a `schemaId`:

 `did:cheqd:mainnet:7BPMqYgYLQni258J8JPS8K/resources/6259d357-eeb1-4b98-8bee-12a8390d3497`